patruff/interactiveJanus7B/README.md

 # Interactive Janus-Pro-7B Image Generator

 A Jupyter notebook for interactive image generation using Janus-Pro-7B.
+Just copy and paste the contents of the .py file (ignore the .ipynb file) and make sure to have your HF_TOKEN set as a secret in your Colab notebook.
+Enjoy!

 ## Requirements
 - A100 GPU (40GB or 80GB)